shyamexe/counter_app_using_bloc/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.## Screenshots

+## Screenshots

 ![ezgif-4-6b6f48f041](https://user-images.githubusercontent.com/93277108/154277700-37f0a8f0-a538-4a30-b7db-2640d146cc5c.gif)